galaxyproject/galaxy-hub/src/learn/managing-datasets/index.md

   * **Permanently deleted** datasets and histories **cannot be recovered** by the user or administrator.
   * Deleted datsets can be undeleted or permanently deleted within a History.
   * Links to show/hide deleted (and hidden) datasets are at the top of the History panel.
 Only active datasets are shown by default.
   * To review or adjust an individual dataset, click on the name to expand it.
-If it is only deleted, but not permenently deleted (purged), you'll see a message with a links to recover or to purge it: *This dataset has been deleted*.
-Click on *Undelete it* to make the dataset active and accessible to tools again.
+If it is only deleted, but not permenently deleted (purged), you'll see a message with links to recover or to purge: *This dataset has been deleted*.
+Click on *Undelete it* to recover the dataset, making it active and accessible to tools again.
 Click on *Permenently remove it from disk* to purge the dataset and remove it from the account quota calculation.
   * To review or adjust multiple datasets in batch, click on the "checked box" icon near the top right of the history panel to switch into "Operations on Mulitple Datasets" mode.
-Several options to show, hide, delete, purge, and group datasets are available.
-A box will be available for each dataset.
+Several options to show, hide, delete, undelete, purge, and group datasets are available.
+A selection box will be available for each individual dataset.
 Check the datasets you want to modify and chose your option.

 * [Quotas](/src/admin/disk-quotas/index.md) for Datasets and Histories
   * **Deleted** datasets and **deleted** histories containing datasets **are considered when calculating [quotas](/src/admin/disk-quotas/index.md)** on [Main](/src/main/index.md) or [Test](/src/test/index.md).
   * **Permanently deleted** datasets and **permanently deleted** histories containing datasets **are not considered**.